Table of Contents

 The gold and energy copyportfolio

-Many gold ETF UK products focus on physically backed funds, where the provider buys and stores the assets – with your share being reflected by the stock price of the gold exchange-traded fund.
-But if you’d like to take things to the next level, it could be worth considering the Gold and Energy Copyortfolio.
+Many gold ETFs products available in the UK focus on physically backed funds, where the provider buys and stores the assets – with your share being reflected by the stock price of the gold exchange-traded fund.
+But if you’d like to take things to the next level, it could be worth considering the Gold and Energy Copyportfolio.

 This portfolio contains 8 separate ETFs allowing you to gain exposure to gold and wider energy markets.
 Having 8 ETFs gives you a good spread, but is it enough in terms of diversification?